 Financial and personnel management

-The actual day-to-day financial and personnel management is delegated to the Institute Manager, Monique van Wordragen, and her Management Office.
-She is responsible for the daily administrative processes, financial and personnel, and the shared facilities of the Institute.
-Together with the Director she oversees the yearly budget development of the Institute and works out the allocation of resources to the different research groups, facilities and labs.
+The actual day-to-day financial and personnel management is delegated to the Institute Manager, Johan Mols, and his Management Office.
+Johan is responsible for the daily administrative processes, financial and personnel, and the shared facilities of the Institute.
+Together with the Director he oversees the yearly budget development of the Institute and works out the allocation of resources to the different research groups, facilities and labs.
 The Institute Manager also controls the income and expenditure of the Institute and makes assessments of the actual spending of research projects given the financial conditions set by the institute and/or granting bodies.

 Other management staff

-In addition to the Scientific Director and Institute Manager, the IBED Management Team (MT) consists of the Deputy Director (Merijn Kant), and Science Officer (Amber Heijboer), who plays a role in IBED's policy developments and is responsible for internal and external communication of the institute's research.
+In addition to the Scientific Director and Institute Manager, the IBED Management Team (MT) consists of the Deputy Director (Merijn Kant), and Assistant institute manager (Marleen Huijsmans), who plays a role in IBED's policy developments and is responsible for internal and external communication of the institute's research.
 The MT is supported by a Management Assistant of the IBED Office in the person of Saskia Heijboer.